zhejosephliu/MDSOutlier/README.md

     -- component:   number of principal components, e.g. 4
     -- permute:     number of permutations, e.g. 5000
     -- removal:     number of maximal outliers, e.g. 20

     -- Data.txt:    re-format the data according to the following instruction, re-name it to "Data.txt", and put it into the same directory with the program);
                     each row (except the last row) represents genotype information of one snp, while the last row represents phenotype information (case = 1, control = 0);
-                    each column reperesents one individual, coding AA as 0, AB as 1, BB as 2, and missing as -1, where the allele B is the minor allele. e.g. 6 individuals and 4 SNPs
+                    each column reperesents one individual, coding AA as 0, AB as 1, BB as 2, and missing as -1, where the allele B is the minor allele; e.g. 6 individuals and 4 SNPs:
                     2 1 0 1 0 1
                     1 2 2 0 1 1
                     2 1 1 1 0 2